tegain/vue-cli-plugin-mevn/README.md

 ## Installation

-Generate a project using vue-cli 3.0
+Generate a project using vue-cli 3.0 (or use your current Vue-CLI project)

 ```bash
 vue create my-app